Want to get on the right side of the law? It’s time to take the stand…

 Why study with the University of Law?

-The University of Law is the UK’s longest-established specialist provider of legal education and training, offering a range of postgraduate legal training and Master’s degrees designed by qualified lawyers.
+The University of Law is the UK’s largest and longest-established specialist provider of legal education and training, offering a range of postgraduate legal training and Master’s degrees designed by qualified lawyers.

 Their courses are employment-focused, honing key skills in a teaching environment based on real legal practice.